openplannerteam/planner.js/README.md

  * Building the docs with typedoc: `npm run doc`
  * Testing with jest: `npm test`
- * Create a new browser version with `npm run browser`
+ * Build a new browser version with `npm run browser`